 Prerequisite(s): NURS 3501L; NURS 3701L.
-Absolute Corequisite(s): NURS 4201.

 NURS 4401 - Health Illness Transitions III (3-0-3)

 This course is a continuation of Health-Illness II in providing a theoretical and practical basis for the application of nursing therapeutics in the provision of holistic care for clients and their families experiencing developmental, situational, and health-illness transitions.
 Emphasis will be on the provision of holistic care of individuals and families experiencing multisystem health-illness transitions.